• Class of 2029 Course Registration Form

 • Required: Group 5 Mathematics

-You must take one mathematics course each year, and you must earn a C or better in all 4 of your mathematics classes to stay on track for the Indiana Academic Honors Diploma.
+You must take one mathematics course each year, and you must earn a C or better in all 4 of your mathematics classes to stay on track for the New Indiana Diploma: Enrollment with Honors Plus Seal.

 • Group 6 The Arts Electives